Ishani Karmarkar

 Teaching Experience

 Aside from research, I also enjoy teaching mathematics.
-At Stanford, I had the opportunity to serve as a teaching assistance for CME 302 (Numerical Linear Algebra) and ME 300 (Linear Algebra with Engineering Applications.)
+At Stanford, I had the opportunity to serve as a teaching assistance for CS 264 (Beyond Worst Case Analysis of Algorithms), CME 302 (Numerical Linear Algebra), and ME 300 (Linear Algebra with Engineering Applications.)

 At Caltech, I enjoyed being a teaching assistant for CME 213 (Markov Chains, Discrete Stochastic Processes, and Applications), ACM 104 (Applied Linear Algebra), CS 157 (Statistical Inference), and ACM 95/100 (Introductory Methods of Applied Math).